Neutralizer/MovementControllerByNeutralizer/README.md

 3. Put the jar executable file and the .properties files in a folder and start the program.
 4. You need a web camera, in order for the whole "computer vision" magic to work.<br>
 4.1 Make sure that You have drivers for Your web camera.<br>
-4.2 If You do not have a web camera, you can convert your smartphone's camera to a computer web camera with additional software - I tried  DroidCam and it works.
 ### Running the program
 While there is currently a very mediocre GUI, You can select a camera and a preset from it.
 After starting the program and several(no more than 5) seconds pass, a black window will appear, which should detect your movement if it is not very dark in Your room.
 If nothing happens, then check the F.A.Q. <br>
 Insert picture here.<br>